- Team: Georgia Richards, Jeffrey K Aronson, Ben Goldacre, Carl Heneghan, Kamal R. Mahtani

 In December 2019, we held a discussion group with three patients to receive input on the above studies, which helped shape what findings we emphasised, how we presented and displayed the results, implications discussed, and methods for dissemination.

 Lead, Dr Georgia Richards, was supported by the National Institute for Health Research (NIHR) School of Primary Care Research (SPCR), the Rotary Foundation, and the Naji Foundation to conduct this research.
 A grant was obtained from the Primary Care Research Trust of Birmingham and Midlands Research Practices Consortium to purchase sales data on codeine from IQVIA.
 Article processing charges for open access publications were supported by the NIHR SPCR, the University of Oxford, the University of Toronto and the Li Ka Shing Knowledge Institute at St Michael’s Hospital.
-Travel to conferences was support by grants from Kellogg College, Oxford, the NIHR SPCR, the Centre for Evidence-Based Medicine, Oxford’s Nuffield Department of Primary Care Health Sciences and the Canadian Institutes of Health Research, Ontario SPOR Support Unit, and St Michael's Hospital Foundation.
+Travel to conferences was supported by grants from Kellogg College, Oxford, the NIHR SPCR, the Centre for Evidence-Based Medicine, Oxford’s Nuffield Department of Primary Care Health Sciences and the Canadian Institutes of Health Research, Ontario SPOR Support Unit, and St Michael's Hospital Foundation.
 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.

 Richards GC, Aronson JK, Mahtani KR, Heneghan C. 2021 “Global, regional, and national consumption of controlled opioids: a cross-sectional study of 214 countries and non-metropolitan territories”.
 British Journal of Pain.